pimutils/todoman/docs/source/usage.rst

 -----------------

-If you install `click-repl <https://github.com/untitaker/click-repl>`_, todoman gets a new command called ``repl``, which lauches an interactive shell with tab-completion.
+If you install `click-repl <https://github.com/untitaker/click-repl>`_, todoman gets a new command called ``repl``, which launches an interactive shell with tab-completion.

 Integrations